 With the support of the Panhandle Library Access Network, we are pleased to present the third annual conference in the Panhandle for academic libraries.
-Thanks to our sponsors, the Panhandle Academic Libraries Conference is open to all library staff at no charge.
+The Panhandle Academic Libraries Conference is open to all library staff at no charge.
+All sessions will be recorded for later viewing.

 Our virtual conference is free to all library staff!